(tok′soyd″) [tox(in) + -oid] A toxin chemically modified to retain its antigenicity but no longer poisonous. SYN: anatoxin.

 ETIOLOGY/TRANSMISSION: T. gondii is carried by many birds and mammals and is commonly transmitted to humans by inadequate handwashing after handling cat feces or by eating incompletely cooked pork or lamb.
 Once inside the intestines, the organism may spread via the blood to other organs.
 It is destroyed by T lymphocytes.

 In infected fetuses, toxoplasmosis damages the heart, brain, and lungs.
 It also causes eye infection (chorioretinitis), which may produce blindness.
 In AIDS patients, toxoplasmosis is the most common cause of encephalitis; systemic disease also may occur.
 In immunosuppressed patients, the infection causes reactivation of latent infection in the transplanted organ.

 DIAGNOSIS: Toxoplasmosis is diagnosed by clinical presentation, brain biopsy, brain scans, and response to treatment.

 SYMPTOMS: In healthy people, primary infection may be indicated only by mild lymphadenopathy.
 AIDS patients with neurological involvement usually show confusion, weakness, focal neurological deficits, seizures, and decreased levels of consciousness; fever may be present.

-TREATMENT: A combination of pyrimethamine, sulfadiazine, and leucovorin (folinic acid) is administered until 2 weeks after symptoms disappear; the latter helps prevent bone marrow depression.
-Prednisone is added to the ...
+TREATMENT: A combination of pyrimethamine, sulfadiazine, and leucovorin (folinic acid) is administered until 2 weeks after symptoms disappear; the latter helps prevent bone marrow ...